Liquefied natural gas: Liquefaction technology

 As of January 2016, global nominal LNG liquefaction capacity was 301.5 MTPA (million tonnes per annum), with a further 142 MTPA under construction.

 The majority of these trains use either APCI AP-C3MR or Cascade technology for the liquefaction process.
 The other processes, used in a small minority of some liquefaction plants, include Shell's DMR (double-mixed refrigerant) technology and the Linde technology.

 APCI technology is the most-used liquefaction process in LNG plants: out of 100 liquefaction trains onstream or under-construction, 86 trains with a total capacity of 243 MTPA have been designed based on the APCI process.
 Phillips' Cascade process is the second most-used, used in 10 trains with a total capacity of 36.16 MTPA.
 The Shell DMR process has been used in three trains with total capacity of 13.9 MTPA; and, finally, the Linde/Statoil process is used in the Snohvit 4.2 MTPA single train.

 Floating liquefied natural gas (FLNG) facilities float above an offshore gas field, and produce, liquefy, store and transfer LNG (and potentially LPG and condensate) at sea before carriers ship it directly to markets.
-The first FLNG facility is now in development by Shell, due for completion in 2018.
+The first FLNG facility to produce and export LNG was PFLNG1 in 2017, built and operated by Petronas.